velodrome-finance/contracts/PERMISSIONS.md

 - Can create a Normal veNFT.
 - Can deposit VELO into an existing Normal veNFT.
 - Can poke the balance of an existing veNFT to sync the balance.
-- Can bribe a Velodrome liquidity pool through its' linked BribeVotingRewards contract.
+- Can incentivize a Velodrome liquidity pool through its' linked IncentiveVotingRewards contract.
 - Can skim a stable or volatile liquidity pool to rebalance the reserves.
 - Can sync a liquidity pool to record historical price
 - Can trigger the emission of VELO at the start of an epoch